puppeteer/puppeteer/new-docs/puppeteer.mouse.md

 ```
 \*\*Note\*\*: The mouse events trigger synthetic `MouseEvent`<!-- -->s.
 This means that it does not fully replicate the functionality of what a normal user would be able to do with their mouse.

 For example, dragging and selecting text is not possible using `page.mouse`<!-- -->.
-Instead, you can use the \[`DocumentOrShadowRoot.getSelection()`<!-- -->\](https://developer.mozilla.org/en-US/docs/Web/API/DocumentOrShadowRoot/getSelection) functionality implemented in the platform.
+Instead, you can use the [\`DocumentOrShadowRoot.getSelection()\`](https://developer.mozilla.org/en-US/docs/Web/API/DocumentOrShadowRoot/getSelection) functionality implemented in the platform.

 ## Example 2